 Germany does not maintain diplomatic relations with Taiwan.
-However, Taiwan and Germany are important partners; they share values and enjoy close and substantial economic, cultural, scientific and academic relations.
+However, Taiwan and Germany are important partners, sharing values and enjoying close and substantial economic, cultural, scientific and academic relations.
+Numerous visits, especially from the parliamentary sphere, also help to deepen exchange.

-German interests are looked after by the German Institute in Taipei.
+German interests are attended to by the German Institute in Taipei.
 Moreover, Taiwan is home to the Goethe-Institut in Taipei, the German Trade Office Taipei and a Germany Trade and Invest (GTAI) office.

 There is also a German Academic Exchange Service Information Center.
 The German School Taipei forms part of the Taipei European School.